bal2ag/kadabra/docs/sending.rst

 Channels expose four methods:

 - **transport()** pushes metrics into the intermediate storage.
-It is used by :class:`~kadabra.Client` to send metrics for publishing.
+It is used by :class:`~kadabra.Kadabra` to send metrics for publishing.
 - **receive()** pulls metrics from the intermediate storage.
 It is used by the :class:`~kadabra.Agent` to fetch metrics for publishing.
 It also moves the metrics into a special "in-progress" queue, indicating that they are in the